 SOME OF THE FILMS WE'VE SCORED, music-directed, OR CONTRIBUTED A SUBSTANTIAL AMOUNT OF MUSIC TO:

-~ Wetware (in production -- full score -- based on the sci-fi novel by Craig Nova -- starring Jerry O'Connell (Jerry McGuire, Stand By Me), Cameron Scroggins (Nashville, The Deuce), Morgan Wolk (The Perks of Being a Wallflower, Orange is the New Black, The Affair), Nicole Shalhoub (The Good Wife, Madame Secretary), Bret Lada (Law and Order), Gordon Clapp (NYPD Blue), and Garrett Lee Hendricks -- scheduled for release in early 2018)
+~ Wetware (in production -- full score -- based on the sci-fi novel of the same name, by Craig Nova -- starring Jerry O'Connell (Jerry McGuire, Stand By Me), Cameron Scroggins (Nashville, The Deuce), Morgan Wolk (The Perks of Being a Wallflower, Orange is the New Black, The Affair), Nicole Shalhoub (The Good Wife, Madame Secretary), Bret Lada (Law and Order), Gordon Clapp (NYPD Blue), and Garrett Lee Hendricks -- scheduled for release in mid to late 2018)

 ~ The Year that Trembled (full score) — Martin Mull, Fred Willard, Marin Hinkle, Henry Gibson

 ~ A Stranger in the Kingdom (full score) — Martin Sheen, Ernie Hudson, Jean Louisa Kelly, Carrie Snodgrass

 ~ Where the Rivers Flow North (full score) — Rip Torn, Tantoo Cardinal, Michael J. Fox, Treat Williams -- American Indian Film Festival Eagle Spirit Award)